danigorbaciov/docs.wavesplatform/docs/en/blockchain/transaction/transaction-signature.md

-# Transaction signature
+# Transaction Signature

-A **transaction signature** is a digital signature with which the sender confirms the ownership of the outgoing transaction.
+**Transaction signature** is a digital signature with which the sender confirms the ownership of the outgoing transaction.